A new model for Widening Participation

 Disparities in school practices produce unequal outcomes for students: research shows that guidance for students at low-progression schools can be ad hoc and sometimes deficient.

 Access Champions builds on research into high-progression schools.
-It's a two-year intervention that builds and embeds excellent systems and practices in the schools which need it most.
+It's a two-year intervention that builds and embeds excellent systems and practices in the schools that need it most.

 Access Champions runs with the generous support of: